 Stone Roses set to make a fortune

-Next year is going to be epic.
+Next year is shaping up to be epic.

 Newsletter